inmanta/terraform-generator/README.md

 Options:
   --namespace TEXT                The namespace in the terraform registry
-                                  where the provider relies.  [required]

-  --type TEXT                     The name of the provider (not the display
-                                  name).  [required]

-  --version TEXT                  The version of the provider that should be
-                                  used for this module generation.  [required]

-  --cache-dir TEXT                A directory in which provider binaries
-                                  should be downloaded an installed, and not cleaned up afterward.
+                                  where the provider relies.  [required] --type TEXT                     The name of the provider (not the display name).  [required] --version TEXT                  The version of the provider that should be used for this module generation.  [required] --cache-dir TEXT                A directory in which provider binaries should be downloaded an installed, and not cleaned up afterward.
   --license TEXT                  The copyright to use for the generated
                                   module.
 You can choose between ('ASL 2.0', 'Inmanta EULA').
 Defaults to Inmanta EULA.
   --copyright-header-from-template-file TEXT
                                   Use the content of the provided file as copyright header.
+  --v1                            Generate a v1 module, generate a v2 module
+                                  if not set
   --help                          Show this message and exit.
 $ python src/__init__.py --namespace hashicorp --type local --version 2.1.0 --cache-dir /tmp/cache /tmp
 ```